 Chris and Wayne in Woodstock

 We have been in Ontario now for 3 weeks.
 We arrived in Toronto on Jan 25th via Vancouver where we had an unpleasant encounter with immigration.
-Geri (Val's sister) and her husband Al collected us from the airport and showed us the house.
+Geri (Val's sister) and her husband Al collected us from the airport and showed us the house.Monday was our first day of school and while I had exams, Wayne was thrown to the lions with 28 grade 8 students and not much idea of what to do.
+His week

 We have been treated like royalty by the Canadian people who have been so welcoming and helpful.
 Wayne loves playing the ignorant Aussie tourist, however, it has paid dividends.
-Shopping has been fun; groceries are generally cheaper and there is certainly more variety; clothing is also relatively cheaper and I have discovered that shampoo, cosmetics and skincare ranges are exactly the same as Aussie -- so no adjustments.
+Shopping has been fun; groceries are generally cheaper and there is certainly more variety; clothing is also relatively cheaper and I have discovered that shampoo, cosmetics and skincare ranges are exactly the same as Aussie -- so no adjustme

 Ontario driving and insurance have proved to be nightmarish.
 We still do not have our car insurance sorted and if Wayne has to get his Ontario license immediately the procedures are illogical, almost nonsensical.